 If you do want to learn or maintain a language at Durham, the Centre for Foreign Language Study offers the option to learn a language alongside your degree.

 Short: Generally summer schools and global citizenship programmes take place during the summer, with partners advertising places from January onwards.

 Long: Typically full-year study abroad takes place in your third year, with a final fourth year in Durham thereafter.
-Applications for full-year places made in second year.
+Applications for full-year places are made in your second year.

 Durham offers a range of international work opportunities.
 Please visit our GO Work Abroad pages for more details.

-Meet international students by joining esn_durham - the Erasmus & Exchange Students society that is run by students to support Erasmus+ and Exchange students studying / preparing to study at Durham.
+Meet international students by joining esn_durham - the Erasmus & Exchange Students society that is run by students to support European and Non European Exchange students studying / preparing to study at Durham.

 Studying abroad may seem daunting, however, there is a range of support available.
 These include:

 Please click on the banners below for further details.